Gemmstone/LoFi-Fokus/README.md

 ### Run
 ------
 * Just start your pomodoro timer with Fokus and it should start playing!
+  * _It might take some time to run the first time while it downloads the mp3 files!_
 * It'll stop once the time is over and your break has started.

 ## Contributing